-International Medical Corps’ Yemen team has helped provide important local community backing for a new strategy to protect those facing great risk of contracting the COVID-19 coronavirus: elderly, disabled and chronically ill Yemenis forced by war and circumstance to flee their homes and take shelter in crowded displacement camps.
+International Medical Corps’ Yemen team has helped build local-community support for a new strategy to protect those facing great risk of contracting COVID-19: elderly, disabled and chronically ill Yemenis forced by war and circumstance to flee their homes and take shelter in crowded displacement camps.

 As the DRC prepared to launch a pilot program at 16 formal and informal sites for internally displaced persons (IDPs) across western Yemen’s Hodeida Governorate in June 2020, wary camp residents wanted to hear more details—including the medical rationale behind the plan—before fully accepting it.
 Further, they wanted to hear these details from medical specialists.

 The DRC, respected for its work supporting displaced populations in Yemen and around the world, reached out to International Medical Corps for the kind of specialized medical support it felt was needed to respond to this sudden, fast-spreading infectious disease.
 International Medical Corps is addressing the threat of COVID-19 in more than 30 countries—including Yemen, where we have maintained a robust aid program since 2012.
 Our work there currently includes a range of medical and other health-related services that include the prevention and control of communicable diseases.

 In response to their request, we deployed a senior medical officer to join a DRC site-management coordinator on a 10-day trip, with stops at 15 of the 16 IDP camps in Hodeida Governorate where the group planned to introduce the community shielding concept.
 In each of the camps, the two met with separate groups of residents (four men and four women) in sessions where our medical officer, Dr. Karam Showki, provided an overview of COVID-19, explained preventive measures available to reduce the risk of transmission and emphasized the importance of shielding.